rhalff/dojson/README.md

 This is the something.

-It iterates the entire json and provides executes a callback function per key.
+It iterates the entire json and executes a callback function per key.

 You can also add just one function.